builders-garden/eco-checkout-spa/README.md

 5. If the user is not satisfied with the optimized token selection, they can change it by opening the advanced token selection modal
 6. The user reviews the checkout through the payment recap step before proceeding with the actual payment
 7. The user lands in the transactions view, where the first transaction is automatically started
-8. Once the user completes all transactions, if a redirect link is provided as a query parameter, the user is shown a button that redirects to the merchant's website; otherwise, the payment process finishes with a success message and the window can be closed
+8. Once the user completes all transactions, if a redirect link is provided as a query parameter, the user is shown a button that redirects to the merchant's website; otherwise, the payment process finishes with a success message and the window can be closed.